satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 scientists face an expanding volume of scientific literature.

-Scientific publications continue to be the primary mechanism for dissemination of scientific information and for establishing precedence and credit for scientific research.
+Great scientific publications continue to be the primary mechanism for dissemination of scientific information and for establishing precedence and credit for scientific research.
 Peer review is the primary means of filtering this literature prior to publication in an effort to ensure